hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 VLMs trained predominantly on Western internet content encode dominant cultural narratives about emotion:

 - What reads as "confidence" in one context may signal "arrogance" in another
-- "Respect" manifests differently in Japanese vs. American body language
+- E.g. "respect" manifests differently in Japanese vs. American body language
-- Emotional expression varies dramatically across cultures
+- Context may carry information, but meaning and values vary dramatically across cultures

 This creates an empathy gap: model performance degrades for underrepresented groups.
-Deploying these systems without proper moderation is a **justice problem**.
+Deploying these systems without the proper safeguards is a **justice problem**.

 #### The Illusion of Empathy